MuhammadAqeel1209/Django_Rest_Frame_Work/README.md

+To add nested serializer information to the README and make the links more organized, here's the updated version:

+---

 # Django Rest Framework - Car Management API

 This is a Django Rest Framework (DRF) project that provides an API to manage a list of cars.
 The API allows you to view, add, update, or delete car details.